flannelhead/blackstar/README.md

 It is a tribute to David Bowie, referring to his last album.

 ## Building
 Use [`stack`](http://docs.haskellstack.org/en/stable/README/) to build this.
 First clone the repo, then run `stack build` and follow the instructions given by `stack`.
+You should be able to build `blackstar` on any platform where you can install `stack`.

 `llvm` is also required.
 I installed the package `llvm35` on Arch Linux.
 If you can't install `llvm`, remove all occurrences of `-fllvm` from `blackstar.cabal` to be able to build.
 This is the case at least on Windows.